 Investors NOT allowed

 Types of 203K Streamline Loans:

 30 or 15 year fixed rates

 Mixed Use (Storefront)

-1-4 Unit buildings- you can increase or
+1-4 Unit buildings- you can

-of units with this loan.
+increase or decrease the number of units with this loan.